alekseyl/enum_ext/README.md

 ## Inline definitions.
 Starting 0.5.0!!
 BREAKING CHANGES!

-Starting version 0.4.6 you can activate most of the extensions during enum definition, using `ext: [...]` notation.
+Starting version 0.4.6, for concise and clearer code base, you can activate most of the extensions during enum definition, using `ext: [...]` notation.
-This was done with a aim of concise and clearer code base.
-This is a preferable way now, and old helpers will be private starting version 0.6:
+This is a preferable way now, and old helpers are private starting version 0.6!:

 ```ruby
     #Instead of three method calls: